FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 :::warning

 Creating a branch here doesn't create one on GitHub.
 Branches stay and are managed solely within FlutterFlow.
-If you are looking to manage custom code in Github, check out the tutorial [**here**](../exporting-code/push-to-github#manage-custom-code-in-github).
+If you are looking to manage custom code in GitHub, check out the tutorial [**here**](../exporting-code/push-to-github#manage-custom-code-in-github).

 :::
 ## Create and merge branch